 Your product line is becoming complex and has multiple receiving parties

-By automating this process, though, you can continue to build your product pipeline without adding extra complexity or risk to your business.
+By automating this process, you can continue to build your product pipeline without adding extra complexity or risk to your business.

 Your current multi-payment process is becoming too much of a burden

 Staying on top of your transaction volume as you grow your business can overwhelm even the most veteran reconciliation and support teams.
-These departments have limited resources and, faced with the pressure of executing and reconciling an increasing number of multi-party payments, fatigue and costly errors are bound to occur.
+These departments have limited resources and, faced with the pressure of executing and reconciling an increasing number of multi-party transactions, fatigue and costly errors are bound to occur.